rpocklin/angular-timeline/bower_components/angular-scroll-animate/README.md

 ## Contributing

 1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
+1. Create your feature branch (`git checkout -b my-new-feature`)
+1. Beautify (`grunt beautify`)
+1. Ensure it passes code-checks / tests (`grunt`)
-3. Commit your changes (`git commit -am 'Added some feature'`)
+1. Commit your changes (`git commit -am 'Added some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+1. Push to the branch (`git push origin my-new-feature`)
-5. Create a new Pull Request
+1. Create a new Pull Request

 ## History

+* 0.9.0 Fixed event unbinding when removing bound elements from the DOM.
 * 0.8.0 Initial release